2.2 Align local development and deployment environments

 }

-which you can re-use as compact command for any R version as follows
+which you can re-use as compact command for any R version:

 Note that --restart=always specifies that the container should stay up and restart itself after stopping, e.g. upon machine reboot or docker upgrade, so that it is always available.
 Still, you can explicitly stop the running container with